United States Hot Rod Association: History

 In 1991, the parent company, now known as SRO/Pace, bought out competitor TNT Motorsports, and in the process acquired the rights to promote events at several more venues, as well as the booking rights to several of their best known trucks, including Carolina Crusher, Equalizer, and, most notably, Grave Digger.
 These trucks all competed in the "Camel Mud & Monster Series", which ran from 1990 to 1994.
 By the end of the Camel series, monster trucks were the headlining competitors.

 In 1993, USHRA produced the syndicated television show "Monster Wars", which was controversial for its implementation of professional wrestling style characters representing the monster trucks.
 This was also the year that some events began to be promoted with the name "Monster Jam", which would become the official series name in 1995.

-1998 saw competitor USA Motorsports bought out by USHRA's parent, now known as Pace Motorsports, which led to Monster Jam events being shown on TNN's Motor Madness television show.
+1998 saw competitor USA Motorsports bought out by USHRA's parent, now known as Pace Motorsports, which led to Monster Jam events being shown on TNN's Motor Madness television show from the late 1990s to the early 2000s.

 In 1998, Pace was bought by SFX Entertainment, which was bought in turn by Clear Channel in 2000.
 The live events division of Clear Channel was split off as Live Nation in 2005, and the motorsports division was sold to Feld Entertainment in 2008.
 Under Feld ownership, all events except Monster Jam and the AMA Supercross Championship, which is sanctioned by the American Motorcyclist Association, have been discontinued, and the USHRA name has largely been phased out in favor of the better known Monster Jam name.